ManuSquall/visualstudio-docs.fr-fr/docs/sharepoint/how-to-run-code-when-a-sharepoint-project-is-deployed-or-retracted.md

 ---
-title: "How to: Run Code When a SharePoint Project is Deployed or Retracted | Microsoft Docs" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"
+title: "How to: Run Code When a SharePoint Project is Deployed or Retracted" ms.custom: "" ms.date: "02/02/2017" ms.prod: "visual-studio-dev14"